Different Traditions, Different Dates

 Alte Fastnacht or Bauernfastnacht

 Many communities in Switzerland, usually in Protestant regions, celebrate Fastnacht after Lent has begun.
-In 2015 Ash Wednesday fell on February 18.
-Some sample dates for Swiss cities:
+In 2017 Ash Wednesday falls on March 1.
+Some sample dates for some Swiss cities in 2017:

 Carnival in the United States